 If this is your first car purchase and you don’t have car insurance coverage already, you have to buy insurance before you can take possession of the car.
 Remember, it’s illegal in almost every state to drive a car uninsured and without proof of insurance, and the consequences of driving or being involved in an accident without proper insurance can be severe.

-And how soon do you have to get insurance after buying a used car?
+And how long do you have to get insurance after buying a used car?
 The process is the same for new and used cars.
 You need full coverage to take possession of the vehicle.

 Should You Buy A Car Or Insurance First?